IgnisDa/ryot/README.md

 ## 🙏 Acknowledgements

-It is highly inspired by [MediaTracker](https://github.com/bonukai/MediaTracker) and other similar projects.
+Ryot is highly inspired by [MediaTracker](https://github.com/bonukai/MediaTracker) and other similar projects.
 Also a massive thanks to all the [contributors](https://github.com/IgnisDa/ryot/graphs/contributors).